MaxRocamora/MayaSanityChecker/README.md

 4. Implement the `run` method in the class.
 5. Implement the `fix` method in the class if can have autofix.
 6. Add the check to the configuration file.

+## Changelog (v4.4.0)

+- Fixed viewport smooth autofix execution.
+- Fixed right-click context menu crash when no tree item is selected.
+- Fixed logger handler cleanup when closing the UI.
+- Fixed severity color mapping for check level progress bar.
+- Fixed scene config typo for viewport smooth check key.
+- Improved dynamic check loading with safer error handling.
+- Added startup self-check logs (loaded checks, unresolved config entries, shared checks).
+- Standardized autofix methods to use explicit flagged node names.
+- Replaced legacy `%s`/`.format(...)` string formatting with f-strings.

+## Note

+On version 5.0.0 I will drop support for PySide2 and Maya 2018/2019, so the minimum requirements will be Maya 2025 and PySide6.